 Download the Certification Handbook* to review full details of the eligibility requirements.

-Take the Certification Exam
+Preparation for the LSLS Certification Exam